section-engineering-education/engineering-education/articles/beginner-guide-to-git/index.md

   - url: /engineering-education/beginner-guide-to-git/hero.jpg
     alt: Git image example
 ---
 Git is an open-source software that is used as a version control system to track and manage any changes in computer files.
-The technology is being used by almost all the major players in the industry.
-It is something that every software engineer should know.
-It is was created to help in coordinating work among programmers, but it can also be used to track changes in any type of files.
-Its goals include speed, data integrity, and support for distributed, workflows.
+The technology is used by almost all the major players in the industry and is something that every software engineer should know.
+It was created to help in coordinating work among programmers, but it can also be used to track changes in any type of files.
+Its goals include speed, data integrity, and support for distributed workflows.
 <!--more-->

-### What is Git
+### What is Git?
 Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its [initial development](https://git-scm.com/book/en/v2/Getting-Started-A-Short-History-of-Git).
-Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
-It’s amazingly fast, it’s very efficient with large projects, and it has an incredible branching system for non-linear development
+Since its birth in 2005, Git has evolved and matured to be easy to use while retaining its initial qualities.
+It’s amazingly fast, it’s very efficient with large projects, and it has an incredible branching system for non-linear development.

 This guide is intended to help any beginner get started with Git.
 Using the examples provided below, we will assume that we are starting a project from scratch and want to manage it with Git.
 We will also look at how we can manage our project with GitHub, a leading software solution built around Git.

 ### Why Git?
 Git is an open-source version control distributed system that helps to organize code.
 It keeps track of every change you make to any working files by taking snapshots of that file.
 It keeps a record of what is being done, and allows you to revert to specific versions should you ever need to.

 Git runs locally, meaning your files are stored on your computer.
 You can also use an online host such as GitHub to keep a copy of your code.

-Git makes collaboration easier for developers.
-It allows changes and edits by many people.
+Git makes collaboration easier for developers by helping to coordinate changes and edits by many people.
 It then takes those changes and merges them into one source.
 Regardless if you use Git/GitHub to write any code, it's beneficial to keep track of any changes made to files.
-Working with an online host like GitHub can help anyone manage their code in a synchronized way.
+Working with an online host like GitHub can help teams small and large collaborate more effectively.

 ### How to Install Git